 Epilepsy and pregnancy: What you need to know

-Epilepsy during pregnancy can pose some unique concerns.
-However, most women who have epilepsy deliver healthy babies.
-If you have epilepsy and are considering pregnancy, here's what you need to know.
+Epilepsy during pregnancy raises special concerns.
+While most women who have epilepsy deliver healthy babies, you might need special care during your pregnancy.
+Here's what you need to know.

 Does epilepsy make it more difficult to conceive?

 How does epilepsy affect pregnancy?